Demvok/LikeBotInterface/docs/API_Documentation.md

 - `failed`: Login failed with error

 ### POST /accounts/create/verify
-Submit verification code or 2FA password to continue the login process.
+Submit verification code to continue the login process.

 **Query Parameters:**
 - `login_session_id` (required): Login session ID from /accounts/create/start
-- `code` (optional): Verification code from Telegram
+- `code` (required): Verification code from Telegram
-- `password_2fa` (optional): 2FA password if required (will be encrypted)

-**Note**: It's recommended to provide encrypted password at `/accounts/create/start` for better security.
+**Note**: 2FA passwords must be provided during `/accounts/create/start`, not here.
+If 2FA is required but no password was provided during start, this endpoint will return an error instructing to restart the login process.

 **Response:**
 ```json